facebookarchive/bAbI-tasks/README.rst

 bAbI tasks
 ==========

-This repository contains code to generate the `bAbI tasks` as described in the paper `Towards AI-Complete Question Answering: A Set of Prerequisite Toy Tasks`.
+This repository contains code to generate the `bAbI tasks`__ as described in the paper `Towards AI-Complete Question Answering: A Set of Prerequisite Toy Tasks`__.
-Please cite the paper if you use this code in your work.
+Please cite the paper if you use this code in your work (bibtex entry `here`__).

 __ http://fb.ai/babi
 __ http://arxiv.org/abs/1502.05698